ayust/alpha-guide/content/upgrading-ships/amarr/punisher.md

 The most substantial change in this fit is the use of a `Small Ancillary Current Router I` rig to improve powergrid, rather than the Micro Auxiliary Power Core.
-While relatively expensive, using the rig frees up a low slot, allowing us to fit a `Heat Sink II` for more damage.
+While relatively expensive, using the rig frees up a low slot, allowing us to fit a Heat Sink for more damage.
-(If you do not have the skillpoints for a Heat Sink II, use an `Extruded Compact Heat Sink` instead.)

 Additionally, the fits adds two `Small Trimark Armor Pump I` for additional armor HP, though they will make the ship substantially slower.

-The Damage Control I has been upgraded to a `Damage Control II`.
-This module requires more skill points to use, takes more fitting space, and is more expensive, but is substantially more effective.

-Nearly every other module has been improved to a "meta" version, requiring less fitting space and granting improved effectiveness, but costing more ISK and/or being less widely available.
+Nearly every module has been improved to a "meta" version, requiring less fitting space and granting improved effectiveness, but costing more ISK and/or being less widely available, or a t2 version, which costs more ISK, requires more skillpoints, and is harder to fit:

-The additional fitting space is part of what allows us to use the Heat Sink II, despite its heavy strain on the ship's CPU.
+ * Guns: 4x `Small Focused Anode Pulse Particle Stream I`
+ * Propulsion: `1MN Y-S8 Compact Afterburner`
+ * Web: `Fleeting Compact Stasis Webifier`
+ * Plate: `400mm Rolled Tungsten Compact Plates`
+ * Resists: `'Refuge' Adaptive Nano Plating I`
+ * Damage Control: `Damage Control II`
+ * Armor Repairer: `Small Armor Repairer II`
+ * Damage Mod: `Heat Sink II`